 As part of a public service campaign to teach a variety of topics related to psychedelic research, the Center offers a series of evening lectures, weekend workshops, webinars, and films shown at CIIS and online.
 The goal of the Center's Certificate in Psychedelic-Assisted Therapies and Research is to invite cohorts of licensed psychotherapists and medical professionals to become psychedelic researchers and practitioners in legal clinical studies.

 The goal of the Center's certificate program is to teach licensed psychotherapists and medical professionals and ordained clergy to become psychedelic researchers in the US and abroad.
-The certificate program trained over 220 licensed and ordained professionals from 2016 to 2019.
-The next certificate course will be begin in March 2020.
+The certificate program has trained over 300 licensed and ordained professionals from 2016 to 2020.
+The next certificate course will begin in April 2021.
 Dr. Phelps has spoken at national and international conferences about this innovative, first of its kind postgraduate certification program.

 Creation of the Center allows CIIS to build strong partnerships with other universities, medical centers, researchers, and research groups.
 More than a dozen top psychedelic researchers —including Dr. Bill Richards (Johns Hopkins University), Dr. Charles Grob (University of California, Los Angeles), and Michael and Annie Mithoefer, lead researchers for the Multidisciplinary Association of Psychedelic Studies (MAPS)— have partnered with the Center to teach in the certificate program.
 Researchers from the University of California, San Francisco and California Pacific Medical Center have joined the Center’s council of advisors.